 Yes, absolutely.
 I can provide them as a PDF if you that works.
 I sent you a PM with my email address.

-Posts made by Macaoidh
+Latest posts made by Macaoidh

 RE: Custom Global 1940 Reference Charts

 Thanks guys, really appreciate the feedback!
 I love this game and I have certainly enjoyed making accessories for it.

 For some of the nations, I decided to go with the flag-based roundel instead of the standard roundel.
 For these nations I use the roundels from A&A 1914, and a custom map I am having printed will also have matching roundels.
 However, so as to not create confusion when not playing on the custom map, I’m also making a set with the standard roundels.